M.A., M.B.A., Fitchburg State University

 (Fall 2015 Cohort)

 When not engaged with scholarly and professional duties, Luo thinks about how to find and avoid the epistemological errors he is constantly making through self-reflection.
-He does enjoy other social persuasions such as all kinds of music, particularly guitar and piano solos, working out and consuming food viewed as healthy.
-He also appreciates (animated) movies, and plays guitar at a basic level for fun.
+He enjoys some social persuasions such as music.
+He also plays guitar at a basic level for fun.